ychLiu/GettingCleaningDataProject/codeBook.md

-description for the variables in the tidy data set.
-The data set is derived from the data collected from 30 sujects wearing the Samsung Galaxy S smartphone while performing six different activities.
+### Description for the variables in the tidy data set

+The tidy data set is derived from the data collected from 30 sujects wearing the Samsung Galaxy S smartphone while performing six different activities.
 Note the values in the tidy data set are the average within subject and activity.

 variable Name | variable description | value range